equinor/eds-powerapps-poc/docs/canvas-apps.md

 ## Source control

 A canvas app can be exported as a .msapp file, which is basically a zip-file.
 This file can be extraced using an app called PASopa, mentioned in a blog post called [“Source code files for Canvas apps”][] from January 14.
 The app itself can be cloned from a Github repo, and must be built with .NET to be used.

-[Source code files for Canvas apps]: https://powerapps.microsoft.com/en-us/blog/source-code-files-for-canvas-apps/
+[“Source code files for Canvas apps”]: https://powerapps.microsoft.com/en-us/blog/source-code-files-for-canvas-apps/
 [Theme Editor]: https://github.com/microsoft/powerapps-tools